lexabu/react-char-fill/README.md

 ### `CharacterRating`

-A component to display a rating using characters.
+This component displays a rating using characters and provides the ability to customize and interact with the rating.

 #### Props